From an asylum morgue to an underground church – learn about some of South Australia’s lesser-known heritage sites.

 They’re living reminders of where we came from.
 The special buildings and landscapes known as heritage places are also part of the legacy we will leave behind.

-South Australia’s State Heritage Register has almost 2300 confirmed places, but some are better known than others.
+South Australia’s State Heritage Register has more than 2300 confirmed places, but some are better known than others.
 Join us on a virtual tour of some you might not know about.

 1. Lunatic Asylum morgue, Adelaide Botanic Garden